resolve-accept-language/resolve-accept-language/README.md

 There are currently 4 different layers of detection:

 1. Try exact BCP 47 locale code match.
-2. Try the language code match from the HTTP header, related to the BCP47 locale codes specified.
+2. Try the language code match from the HTTP header, related to the BCP 47 locale codes specified.
 3. As a last resort, extract the languages from the specified locales and check if there is a match with the header's locales.
 4. Uses the specified default locale.